krzysztofdudek/ai-minion/prompt.md

 4.2.7. **Verification & Decision Point:**
     *   Review the "Current state analysis" (especially "Identified Gaps/Assumptions/Design Considerations"), "Potential Impact Areas", and "Dependencies" sections.
-    *   **IF** these sections are comprehensive, detailed, and cover all relevant aspects (including security and testability) based on the requirements and your analysis, **THEN** proceed to Step 4.3.
+    *   **IF** these sections are comprehensive, detailed, cover all relevant aspects (including security and testability), AND **all "Points for Investigation" from Step 4.1 have been either resolved or confirmed as unresolvable through self-research**, **THEN** proceed to Step 4.3.
-    *   **ELSE** (sections are incomplete or lack necessary detail), **THEN** expand the analysis and update the plan file.
-Repeat this verification (Step 4.2.7) until completeness is achieved.
+    *   **ELSE** (sections are incomplete, lack necessary detail, or points from 4.1 remain unaddressed and potentially resolvable with further research), **THEN** continue or expand the iterative analysis (per Step 4.2.1) and update the plan file.
+Repeat this verification (Step 4.2.7) until completeness and exhaustion of self-research for initial points are achieved.

 ### 4.3.
 Ask questions regarding uncertainties

-**Goal of this step:** To meticulously formulate and document questions for the stakeholder to resolve all identified ambiguities, validate critical assumptions, and clarify requirements, design choices, or technical constraints, ensuring a solid foundation before planning implementation.
-This step also includes documenting potential risks.
+**Goal of this step:** To meticulously formulate and document questions for the stakeholder to resolve all identified ambiguities, validate critical assumptions, and clarify requirements, design choices, or technical constraints **that could not be definitively resolved through the exhaustive self-research in Step 4.2.** This step also includes documenting potential risks.

 ACTION:

 4.3.1.
-Based on the initial requirements check (Step 4.1.7) and the detailed codebase/design analysis (Step 4.2), consolidate and prepare a comprehensive list of questions.
+Based on the outcomes of the **exhaustive codebase/design analysis (Step 4.2)**, including attempts to resolve initial "Points for Investigation" from Step 4.1, consolidate and prepare a comprehensive list of questions for any remaining critical uncertainties.
+Also include any specific critical analysis-blocking questions identified in Step 4.1.8 if that path was taken.
 Categorize questions for clarity:
     *   **Functional Requirements**: Clarifications on expected system behavior, specific scenarios, user interactions.
     *   **Non-Functional Requirements**: Clarifications on performance targets, **explicit security controls or policies (e.g., data encryption, access control levels)**, usability expectations, data retention, etc.
     *   **Scope Clarification**: Confirming boundaries, specific features in/out of scope, interactions with adjacent systems.